NikolayS/postgres_dba/README.md

 Now your have the new `start.psql` and can use it as described above.

+‼️ If your new queries are good consider sharing them with public.
+The best way to do it is to open a Pull Request (https://help.github.com/articles/creating-a-pull-request/).

 ## Uninstallation
 No steps are needed, just delete PostgresDBA directory.